buildlinkip/trident-bootstrap/README.md

 ---

 # **Status**

 Active development.
-TRIDENT is evolving into a full governance kernel for BuildLink and autonomous systems.
+TRIDENT is evolving into a full governance kernel for autonomous systems.